mdv-works/RTKR/README.md

    ```bash
    pip install -r requirements.txt
    ```

-4. **Download JMdict_e:**
-   The application expects a file named `JMdict_e` (without any extension) in the `rtkr/resources/` directory (i.e., `RTKR/rtkr/resources/`).
-You can typically find this file as part of the JMdict XML distribution.
-You might need to download the full JMdict XML file and extract or rename the main dictionary file to `JMdict_e`.

-   - A common source for JMdict XML is the [JMdict website](https://www.edrdg.org/jmdict/jmdict_e.html).
-Look for the "JMdict_e.gz" or similar XML file.
-Download it, extract it, and place the `JMdict_e` file (which is the XML content without a `.xml` extension) into `rtkr/resources/`.

 ## Usage

 To run the application, navigate to the `RTKR` directory (the parent directory of your `rtkr` package) and execute the `main.py` file within the `rtkr` package: